ludogwada/SinquetLudovic_p12_19052022/README.md

 - In the terminal window, you will see the message : ? something is already running on port 3000.
 Would you like to run the app on another port instead >> (Y/n)

-- Choice and type Y
+- Select and tape Y

 - The App runs on http://localhost:3001/